Mound Bayou, Mississippi: History

-Mound Bayou traces its origin to freed African Americans from the community of Davis Bend, Mississippi.
-Davis Bend was started in the 1820s by planter Joseph E. Davis (elder brother of former Confederate president Jefferson Davis), who intended to create a model slave community on his plantation.
-Davis was influenced by the utopian ideas of Robert Owen.
-He encouraged self-leadership in the slave community, provided a higher standard of nutrition and health and dental care, and allowed slaves to become merchants.
-In the aftermath of the Civil War, Davis Bend became an autonomous free community when Davis sold his property to former slave Benjamin Montgomery, who had run a store and been a prominent leader at Davis Bend.
+In the aftermath of the Civil War, Davis Bend became an autonomous free community when Joseph Emory Davis sold his property to former slave Benjamin Montgomery, who had run a store and been a prominent leader at Davis Bend.
 The prolonged agricultural depression, falling cotton prices, flooding by the Mississippi River, and white hostility in the region contributed to the economic failure of Davis Bend.

 The two main founders of Mound Bayou in 1887 were Isaiah T. Montgomery, Benjamin's son, and Isaiah's cousin, Benjamin Titus Green.

 Montgomery also served as the first mayor.

-The bottomlands of the Delta were a relatively undeveloped frontier, and freedmen had a chance to make money by clearing land and using the profits to buy lands in such frontier areas.
-In 1892, the Mound Bayou Normal Institute, a black school was founded by the American Missionary Association.
+The bottomlands of the Delta were a relatively undeveloped frontier, and freedmen had a chance to make money by clearing land and using the profits to buy land in such frontier areas.
+In 1892, the Mound Bayou Normal Institute, a Black school, was founded by the American Missionary Association.

 African Americans throughout the United States celebrated the Mound Bayou example.
 In 1908, President Theodore Roosevelt ordered his train to make a special stop in the town.
 From the platform, he proclaimed that he was witnessing “an object lesson full of hope for the colored people and therefore full of hope for the white people, too.”
 Four years later, Booker T. Washington, in a speech to a crowd of thousands, hailed Mound Bayou as a “place where a Negro may get inspiration by seeing what other members of his race have accomplished...[and] where he has an opportunity to learn some of the fundamental duties and responsibilities of social and civic life.”

-In 1900 the Mound Bayou Industrial College (also known as the "Baptist College") was established for African American students, and active until 1936.
+In 1900 the Mound Bayou Industrial College (also known as the "Baptist College") was established for African American students and was active until 1936.

-By 1900 two-thirds of the owners of land in the bottomlands were black farmers.
-With the loss of political power due to state disenfranchisement, high debt and continuing agricultural problems, most of them lost their land and by 1920 were landless sharecroppers.
-As cotton prices fell, the town suffered a severe economic decline in the 1920s and 1930s.